Guide to Caravan Insurance

 What if I want to travel abroad?

 Should you wish to take your caravan outside the UK, you should ensure your policy covers you to do so, and also check how long your insurer allows under their particular policy.
-Most of our polices here at Lifesure offer European Cover.
+Most of our polices here at Lifesure offer European Cover as standard.

 Lifesure Offer – Between 30 and 180 days European Cover (depending on what scheme you choose).